PLAN YOUR VISIT

 Tickets are available on the day but we advise booking your tickets online in advance where possible.
 Please select from either morning admission (the 10am option, which allows arrival any time between 10am-1pm) or afternoon admission (the 1pm option, which allows arrival any time between 1-3.30pm).

 |National Art Pass holders||£2.50|

 |Museums Association members||Free|

 |Caravan Club members||2 for 1|

-- Hygiene screens have been installed at the welcome desk
+- Hygiene screens will remain at the welcome desk

-- You will find touch-free hand sanitising stations around the museum and frequently-touched surfaces will be regularly cleaned as part of our enhanced cleaning regime
+- Hand sanitiser is available at reception and frequently-touched surfaces will be regularly cleaned as part of our enhanced cleaning regime

 - We do not have toilets available on site, but there are accessible toilets located close by in the short stay car park